Keep updated on thoughts, facts and knowledge!

 Please set a blog tag to enable Related blog posts

 Believe it or not, many companies start most meetings by presenting themselves and their company!
-Do you know how many times all of us have seen a typical company presentation?
-Do you think they would let you into the room if they didn't already know who you are?
+Do you know how many times you have seen a typical company presentation?
+Would they let you into the room if they didn't already know who you were?

-So, please stop talking about your company and yourself and start focusing on being them!
+And please stop talking about your company and yourself and focus on being them!

 The article was updated on November 18, 2021